PHOENIXCONTACT/MORYX-Framework/docs/articles/Processing/Activities.md

 ## Tracing

-For long-term tracibility and to resume interrupted activities it is possible to use [IActivityTracing](xref:Moryx.AbstractionLayer.Activities.IActivityTracing).
 Using the `Progress` property of the base class [Tracing](Moryx.AbstractionLayer.Activities.Tracing) derived types can trace intermediate progress during an activities execution.
 The example below shows how to define an enum for the progress.

 ````cs